 The rights of class A and class B common stock are substantially similar, except with respect to certain voting provisions.
-The class B common stock is generally entitled to eight votes per share and the class A common stock is entitled to one vote per share.
+The class A common stock is entitled to one vote per share and the class B common stock is generally entitled to eight votes per share.
 Additionally, the existence of two classes of common stock trading simultaneously in the public markets could result in less liquidity for either class of common stock than if there was only one class of our common stock being traded.